czim/laravel-filter/README.md

 ### Global Filter Settings

+## Examples

+To Do: add some example code in a separate .md file include full classes for Filter and CountableFilter

 ## Configuration
 No configuration is required to start using the filter.
 You use it by extending an abstract filter class of your choice.